bobcamera/bobcamera/src/ros2/README.md

 ## TODO:

 #### Replay a rosbag recording

+* TODO: The annotated frame is published as an rtsp stream for display via other applications e.g. VLC

 * `ros2 bag play 2023_09_06-16_48_14/` where 2023_09_06-16_48_14/ is a folder that contains a rosbag recording
 * `./launch_rosbag_replay.sh`